Answer These Questions About Church Management Software Before You Buy

 If you’re not sure where to look for software, this church management software guide is a good place to start.

 First things first.
-Can church management software really help churches succeed?
+Can software really help churches succeed?

 “The reason that 32% of new churches fail within 4 years is because they lacked the tools, training and resources to grow.”

-Capterra explains that church management software “can give your church the tools it needs to not only survive, but to thrive.”
+Capterra explains that the right software “can give your church the tools it needs to not only survive, but to thrive.”

 For sustained church growth, software should provide ways to: